JavaProphet/AvunaFTPD/README.md

 # AvunaFTPD
-A FTP server forked from AvunaSkeleton.
+A FTP server forked from AvunaSkeleton written by Max Bruce.